lucas-diedrich/lucas-diedrich/README.md

 Hi, nice to meet you!
 I'm Lucas.

-My interests lay in using computational approaches to better understand cellular biology in the context of diseases and cellular dysfunction.
+My interests lie in using computational approaches to better understand cellular biology in the context of diseases and cellular dysfunction.
 I hope to contribute to a deeper understanding of these questions with open and reproducible data analysis workflows and software.

-🔭 *I am currently* a grad student in biochemistry at the University Heidelberg (currently located in Boston)
+🔭 *I am currently* an incoming grad student in computational biology at the [Max-Planck-Institute for Biochemistry](https://www.biochem.mpg.de/mann)

 🌱 *I am learning* best practices in scientific software development and deep learning with PyTorch